Error Resilient Space Partitioning: Constructions of Error Resilient Space Partitions

-We exemplify the construction in $\mathbb{R}^3$, but it will be apparent how to generalize it to higher dimensions.
+This example shows the existence of a $(d+1)$-colored tiling of $\mathbb{R}^d$ with a positive error resilience, thus proving the `existence' part of Theorem~\ref{thm:main-qualitative}.
+We exemplify the tiling in $\mathbb{R}^3$, and then explain how to generalize it to higher dimensions.

-\paragraph{Informal description of the construction.} Informally, the construction works as follows.
+\subparagraph*{Informal description of the tiling.} Informally, the tiling is constructed as follows.

-\textbf{Step~1:} We begin with dividing $\mathbb{R}^3$ into cubes with side length $a$ (to be determined below), depicted in Figure~\ref{fig:dim_reduce}(a).
-Then, we make the `interior' of each cube into a tile and give all these tiles the color~$1$.
+\textbf{Step~1:} We begin with dividing $\mathbb{R}^3$ into basic cubes with side length $a$ (to be determined below).
+Then, we make the `middle part' of each basic cube into a tile and give all these tiles the color~$1$.
 In order to keep a minimal distance of $t$ between two points colored~1 in different tiles, we must leave a neighborhood of width $t/2$ in each side of each facet of the basic cube.
 Hence, we are left with `fattened' walls of total width $t$.
-The part of such a wall included in a basic cube is shown in Figure~\ref{fig:dim_reduce}(b).

-\textbf{Step~2:} We make the `interior' of each wall (i.e., fattened facet) into a tile and give all these tiles the color~$2$, as is demonstrated in Figure~\ref{fig:dim_reduce}(b).
-(Note that each tile contains points from two adjacent basic cubes.)
-In order to keep a minimal distance of $t$ between two points colored~2 in different tiles, we must leave a neighborhood of $t/\sqrt{2}$ near each edge (i.e., intersection of facets), as is shown in Figure~\ref{fig:dim_reduce}(c).
+\textbf{Step~2:} We make the `middle part' of each wall (i.e., fattened facet) into a tile and give all these tiles the color~$2$.
+(Note that each tile contains points from two adjacent basic cubes).
+In order to keep a minimal distance of $t$ between two points colored~2 in different tiles, we must leave a neighborhood of $\frac{t}{\sqrt{2}}$ near each edge (i.e., intersection of facets).
 Hence, we are left with a `fattened skeleton'.

-\textbf{Step~3:} We make the `interior' of each edge of the skeleton into a tile and give all these tiles the color~$3$, as is shown in Figure~\ref{fig:dim_reduce}(d).
+\textbf{Step~3:} We make the `middle part' of each edge of the skeleton into a tile and give all these tiles the color~$3$.
 (Note that each tile contains points from four adjacent basic cubes.)
-In order to keep a minimal distance of $t$ between two points colored~3 in different tiles, we must leave an additional neighborhood of $t/\sqrt{2}$ near each vertex (i.e., intersection of edges), as is demonstrated in Figure~\ref{fig:dim_reduce}(d).
-Hence, we are left with neighborhoods of the corners (a.k.a. vertices).
+In order to keep a minimal distance of $t$ between two points colored~3 in different tiles, we must leave an additional neighborhood of $t/\sqrt{2}$ near each vertex (i.e., intersection of edges).
+Hence, we are left with neighborhoods of the corners (a.k.a.~vertices).

 \textbf{Step~4:} We make the neighborhoods of the corners into tiles and give them the color~$4$.
 (Note that each tile contains points from 8 adjacent basic cubes.)
-We have to make sure that the distance between each two such `fattened corners' is at least $t$, and this requirement dictates the choice of $t$, as is explained below.
+We have to make sure that the distance between each two such `fattened corners' is at least $t$, and this requirement dictates the choice of $t$.

-It is clear that the resulting 4-colored tiling can be generalized into a $(d+1)$-colored tiling of $\mathbb{R}^d$.